The latest information about when people with COVID-19 are likely to be infectious, and their immunity afterwards.

 On this page:

-Healthcare workers can work out whether a person is - or was - infectious from a positive test for COVID-19 combined with:
+Health care workers can assess whether a person is – or was – likely to be infectious by evaluating several factors:

-- the person’s symptoms (more severe symptoms mean that a person is more likely to be infectious) and when their symptoms started, particularly coughing, and
+- the severity of the person’s symptoms (more severe symptoms mean that a person is more likely to be infectious)

-It is not possible to say exactly how long someone will be infectious when they have COVID-19.
-Studies so far show that many people could be infectious for seven days after symptoms start, and some severely-affected people may be infectious for longer.
-This is still under investigation because this is such a new disease.
+It is not possible to say exactly how long someone will be infectious.
+People are considered likely to be infectious from 48 hours before the onset of symptoms and then for 10 days after the onset of symptoms and 72 hours after symptoms have stopped.
+Some people with severe illness may be infectious for longer.
+This is still under investigation because COVID-19 is such a new disease.

 Testing for antibodies

-This sort of test is not available publicly on request in New Zealand.
-This type of test is currently only used in limited cases, as directed by a public health doctor, to support investigation of possible new cases or to support patient management
+Antibody testing is not available publicly on request in New Zealand.
+It is currently only used in limited cases, as directed by a public health doctor, to support investigation of possible new cases or to support patient management.

 Antibodies in people who have had COVID-19

 Antibody responses can be directed against different parts of the SARS-CoV-2 virus, such as the spike (S) protein on the surface of the virus or the nucleocapsid (N) protein that forms the shell of the virus.
 There are different types of antibodies, also called immunoglobins (Ig), that the body produces in response to infection.
 IgM, IgG, and IgA are three types of immunoglobins that are produced against the S and N proteins and can be detected within 1-3 weeks after SARS-CoV-2 infection.
 IgM and IgG antibodies can arise simultaneously, however, IgM (and IgA) antibodies decay more rapidly than IgG.